 He doesn't just lean on it.
 He actually pushes it right against his chest, inches from his heart.

 The line about Calhoun being programmed with the "most tragic backstory ever" and then the tragic backstory itself.
-It may be listed in the Tear Jerker section too, but it was so over-the-top that most of this troper's audience was howling laughing at that part, especially when Calhoun whips a BFG out of Hammerspace.
+It may be listed in the Tear Jerker section too, but it was so over-the-top that it ends up being hilarious as well, especially when Calhoun whips a BFG out of Hammerspace.
 It's such a perfect parody of a typical badass video game protagonist's backstory.

 Not just out of hammerspace: She pulls the BFG out from under the skirt of her wedding dress.
 If only her fiance had been wearing a kilt, maybe the wedding would've still been on!

-Also the fact that she and her fiancÚ never ever remove their powered armors, not even when he's proposing to her.
+Also the fact that she and her fiancé never ever remove their powered armors, not even when he's proposing to her.

 Turbo, in all his 8-bit glory, racing through the completely different background of the RoadBlasters game that stole his popularity away, in the explanation for "going Turbo".

 Not to mention him spouting his "Turbo-tastic" catchphrase and the shit-eating grin he has while he's crashing the RoadBlasters game.